 After you have used both qualitative and quantitative methods to gather data on the issues customers have had with your product or service, it’s time to figure out how to fix the most important ones.
 As always, prioritization is an art.
 Here are a few examples of the direction your findings may take you:

-Improving existing service.
+.
 For payment service providers, speed is essential, especially if their core customers include cryptocurrency exchanges and similar businesses.
 They need to ensure that for their end users, such as cryptocurrency traders, being able to deposit and access funds quickly is crucial, and sometimes the difference between making a profitable trade and losing money.
 Have you done enough to make sure that your customers get what they need from the service you provide?

-Planning ahead.
+.
 Before a customer-driven transformation can take hold, you’ll need to make sure your whole company is ready.
 For instance, if a major pain point is that customers can’t reach you due to limited service hours, what would a good response look like?
 You may opt to open a support centre in another part of the world to take advantage of the time zone difference, or look at adding hours or staff to your existing support team.

 Customer-centric payoffs